mmontone/mmontone.github.io/software.md

 * [template-overlays]() - Display template regions using Emacs overlays.
 * [transactional-object]() - A library that provides transactional semantics to Common Lisp CLOS objects

+* Cuis Smalltalk libraries:
+   * [Cuis-Smalltalk-PreferenceBrowser](https://bitbucket.org/mmontone/cuis-smalltalk-preferencebrowser) - A browser for editing Cuis preferences.
+   * [Cuis-Smalltalk-Erudite](https://bitbucket.org/mmontone/cuis-smalltalk-erudite) - A documentation system with support for Literate Programming for Cuis Smalltalk.
+   * [Cuis-Smalltalk-MorphTemplates](https://bitbucket.org/mmontone/cuis-smalltalk-morphtemplates) - A library for building and updating Morphs as Javascript React library does.

 * Experimental projects on [DSM](https://en.wikipedia.org/wiki/Domain-specific_modeling):
    - [GML](https://bitbucket.org/mmontone/gml).
 Generic Modeling Language.
 A readable language to describe models.
 Similar to [HUTN](https://www.eclipse.org/epsilon/doc/hutn/).
    - [Mold](https://bitbucket.org/mmontone/mold).
 A Domain Modeling Environment.
 My current attempt at synthesizing my ideas about languages and modeling, in a live environment on top of Smalltalk. *This is very much work in progress and not ready for public consumption*.